wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 		}
 	}
 	```
-	**Note:** The command will only affect the 'Runtime' facet in the 'Storage' component, it will not change any other components or facets.
-However, if you import a file containing the following, the 'StreamStorageLimitMb' and 'StreamStorageTargetMb' values would be modified, resetting the remaining values in the facet (IngressDebugExpiration, CheckpointRateInSec, TransactionLogLimitMB, and EnableTransactionLog) to their default values:
+	**Note:** The command only affects the specified key-value pairs for the 'Runtime' facet in the 'Storage' component, it does not change any other components or facets; however, import affects all key-value pairs in the facet.
+If you import the following example JSON file, the 'StreamStorageLimitMb' and 'StreamStorageTargetMb' values will be modified and the remaining values in the 'Runtime' facet will be reset to their default values (IngressDebugExpiration, CheckpointRateInSec, TransactionLogLimitMB, and EnableTransactionLog).

 	```JSON
 	{